10 Best Day Trips from Orlando You Won’t Want to Miss

 5. Crystal River

 If you’ve researched anything about Florida, you probably know it’s home to hundreds of manatees.
 If you want to swim with these amazing creatures, Crystal River is one of the best Orlando excursions!
 It’s 1.5 hours from Orlando (take FL-44W).
-Crystal River Manatee Tours is the best tour operator because they offer several different activity packages.

 If you aren’t interested in swimming, you can take a boat tour of the river.
 They will take you to the most popular spots to see manatees.
 They also offer a sunset cruise option if you want to go during the evening.

 If you want a more up-close experience, consider kayaking or snorkeling.
-Crystal River Watersports offer guided snorkeling tours or allows you to do it solo.
+Crystal River Watersports offers guided snorkeling tours or allows you to do it solo.
 You can also dive with the manatees if you’re already certified.

 Crystal River Manatee Tours is located at 1 SW 1st Pl, Crystal River, FL, 34429.
 They are open every day from 6 a.m. to 9 p.m.
 Tours vary in price based on what you choose but start at $65.